-Now you’re familiar with the general information about starting your business, you’re ready to delve into the more in-depth information around opening a bar or nightclub.
+Now you’re familiar with the general information about starting your business, you’re ready to delve into the more in-depth information around opening a bar.
 Read on to find out about bar licences, rules and regulations, as well as tips for finding the right venue and employees.

 You can also download this guide for the perfect reference point throughout your journey.
 Our downloadable version comes with a comprehensive startup checklist so you can track your progress!

-Liquor licensing will be the main type of licensing requirement for bars and nightclubs.
+Liquor licensing will be the main type of licensing requirement for bars.
 Venues that intend to serve or sell liquor (alcohol) must ensure they have the right license.
 Licences may include:

 But requirements will vary depending on the state or territory you’re in, where the alcohol will be consumed, council requirements around land use, and your business intentions.